Teena61850/Pixel-Ninjas/README.md

 - Leaderboard uses browser Local Storage and does not sync across devices.
 - Scores are stored locally only.
 - Audio playback may require initial user interaction because of browser security restrictions.
-- Performance may vary on low-end mobile devices.
 - Background images depend on external URLs and require internet access.

 ---